 c0010 – Description of economic function

+Name of the economic function, for additional optional functions only.

 Part 2: Quantitative data

 c0020 – Market share

-Estimate of the market share of the institution or group for the economic function in the respective country.
+Estimate of the market share of the institution or group for the economic function in the respective country or geographic area.
 For lending this corresponds to the value of outstanding lending to domestic residents or domestically incorporated firms, relative to the total value outstanding in the national market.
+In particular:

-For MS CFTs, this may be calculated as: total value outstanding (c0030) divided by total value of lending in the country.
+For MS CFR, this may be calculated as: total value outstanding (c0030) divided by total value of lending in the country.

-For reports other than MS CFTs, this may be calculated as: total value outstanding (c0030) – total value of loans outstanding to non-domestic residents or undertakings (c0060) divided by total value of lending in the country.
+For individual, sub-consolidated or consolidated reports, this may be calculated as: total value outstanding (c0030) – total value of loans outstanding to non-domestic residents or undertakings (c0060) divided by total value of lending in the country.

 c0030 – Value outstanding